GilesStrong/deep_mtg/dev/card_summaries.md

 Its effect can quickly overwhelm your opponent with flyers, making it especially strong in decks that generate many instants or sorceries
 However, its high mana cost and reliance on casting other spells make it weak against strategies that can disrupt your hand or limit your ability to cast multiple spells.

+R1 9
+**Rite of the Dragoncaller** is a red enchantment with a moderate mana cost ({4}{R}{R}) that provides a powerful payoff It creates a 5/5 red Dragon creature token with flying whenever you cast an instant or sorcery spell This card excels in decks that rely on casting spells frequently, offering a strong and versatile creature each time it triggers
+However, its reliance on spellcasting can make it slow to activate, and the dragon tokens are vulnerable to removal if your opponent targets them
+Overall, it's a game-changing enchantment for red strategies.

 llama3.1 3
 Suspicious Shambler is a strong creature that costs three black mana and an additional black mana, making it moderately expensive to play
 As a zombie, it has a moderate power and toughness of 4/2